Department of English, Communication & Foreign Language

 Introduction to language structure and use with a focus on the phonetic, phonemic, morphological, syntactic, and semantic aspects of English.
 Includes a study of the historical development of English along with discussion and application of prescriptive and descriptive approaches to the language.
 PR: ENG 1123.

 ENG 4413 Diversity In American Literature

-African, Asian, Arab, Hispanic, and Native American voices in contemporary American literature.
+An analytical study of African, Asian, Middle Eastern, Hispanic, and Native American voices in contemporary American literature.
 PR: ENG 1123.

 ENG 4523 Advanced Composition